Spotify to Windows Media Player - How to Transfer Music

 Part 1.
-What You Need to Transfer Music from Spotify to Windows Media Player
+How to Transfer Music from Spotify to Windows Media Player - Too Required

 Best Spotify Playlist Converter for Windows

-Convert DRM protected OGG to MP3, AAC, M4A, WAV for WMP and other players
+- Convert Spotify OGG to MP3, AAC, M4A, WAV for WMP and other players

 Part 2.
-Steps to Add Spotify Playlist to Windows Media Player
+How to Download Music from Spotify for Windows Media Player

-If you have already got the link of the tracks, you can copy it and then press "+" button on the DRmare software.
-Else you can drag and drop the songs, playlists and artists from Spotify to the DRmare software main interface.
+- If you have already got the link of the tracks, you can copy it and then press the "+" button on the DRmare software.
+Else you can drag and drop the songs from Spotify to the DRmare software main interface.
 Note: During the Spotify API limitation, currently it supports to convert up to 100 songs at a time.
 If your playlist contains more than 100 songs, you can divide it into two or more.

-WAV, also called Windows wave form file, is the real lossless format which works perfectly with Windows Media Player on PC and has no compression, we'd highly recommend you select it if you have big enough space on your local hard drive.
-Else if you don't have much capacity, you can also choose MP3, it is the most universal format with high quality compared to other files with same size.
+- Windows Media Player supports lots of audio formats.
+WAV, also called Windows wave form file is the real lossless format.
+It works perfectly with Windows Media Player on PC and has no compression.
+We'd highly recommend you select it if you have big enough space on your local hard drive.
+Else if you don't have much capacity, you can also choose MP3 as the target one.
+It is the most universal format with high quality compared to other files with the same size.

 Part 3.
-Import Spotify Songs to Windows Media Player
+How to Import Music from Spotify to Windows Media Player

 The latest version of WMP is Windows Media Player 12.
-It is released on October 22, 2009 along with Windows 7.
-You can use it directly on your Windows computers without installing extra package.
-If you'd like to use it to play music, you can follow the steps to import the songs to WMP.
+It is released on October 22, 2009, along with Windows 7.
+You can use it directly on your PC without installing an extra package.
+To import playlists to Windows Media Player from Spotify, please follow the detailed steps.